robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Arguments to Java methods have types, and all the base types are handled automatically.
-This means that arguments that are normal strings in the test data are coerced to correct type at runtime.
-The types that can be coerced are:
+This means that arguments that are normal strings in the test data are conversed to correct type at runtime.
+The types that can be conversed are:

 - integer types (`byte`, `short`, `int`, `long`)
 - floating point types (`float` and `double`)
 - the `boolean` type
 - object versions of the above types e.g. `java.lang.Integer`

-The coercion is done for arguments that have the same or compatible type across all the signatures of the keyword method.
+The conversion is done for arguments that have the same or compatible type across all the signatures of the keyword method.
 In the following example, the conversion can be done for keywords `doubleArgument` and `compatibleTypes`, but not for `conflictingTypes`.